 You probably take that as a compliment.

-He is a devotee of Alexander Dugan's fourth political theory, and um for him the struggle is existential, a battle for Europe's soul in the face of unipolar collapse.
+And for him, the struggle is existential, a battle for Europe's soul in the face of unipolar collapse.

 He envisions a continent that is reborn through faith, tradition, multipolar solidarity with Russia.

-In his view, Austria can either remain a compliant satellite of Brussels and Washington, in other words, the EU or the US, or reclaim its historic role as a bridge between East and West.
+In his view, Austria can either remain a compliant satellite of Brussels and Washington, in other words, the EU or the U.S., or reclaim its historic role as a bridge between East and West.

-The choice he warns will determine whether future generations inherit a sovereign European civilization or a museum piece.
+The choice, he warns, will determine whether future generations inherit a sovereign European civilization or a museum piece.

 I would describe it more as a cut flower.